 To fill, remove filler plug from top of gearbox.
 Refill as required using Bombardier chaincase oil (P/N 413 8019 00, 250 mL (9 oz)).

 MAINTENANCE

-The following Maintenance Chart indicates regular servicing schedules to be performed by you or your authorized dealer.
-If these services are performed as suggested, your snowmobile will give many years of use.
+The following Maintenance Chart indicates regular servicing schedules to be performed by your or your authirized dealer.
+It these services are performed as suggested, your snowmobile will give many years of use.